cybozu/protobuf/cybozu/validate/design.md

 For Go, we will add `Validate() error` method to generated structs.
 The error returned is not a gRPC error to avoid dependency on a specific gRPC implementation.
-Distinct errors are also generated for each type of validation/normalization which can be used in conjunction with `errors.Is` by callers to take specific actions based the failed validation.
+Distinct errors are also generated for each type of validation/normalization and can be used in conjunction with `errors.Is` by callers to take specific actions based on certain validation failures.

-These distinct errors are in the format of
-`Err<Failed validation>_<Message Name>_<Field NAME>`.
-For example, failed
-PRECIS username case mapped normalization in message `Strings` field `s4` is `ErrPRECISUsernameCaseMapped_Strings_S4`.
+These distinct errors are generally in the format of `Err<Failed validation>_<Message Name>_<Field NAME>`.
+For example, failed PRECIS username case mapped normalization in message `Strings` field `s4` is `ErrPRECISUsernameCaseMapped_Strings_S4`.